Sequential Cohort Selection under Uncertainty

-Once a person $i$ is accepted, we can observe the outcome $\out_i$ of our decision: in the university admissions case, this can be grades achieved in different subjects taken, with $\out_{i,j}$ being individual $i$'s outcome in the $j$-th course, with the course results of population $\Pfeat$ denoted by $\Pout$.
+Once a person $i$ is accepted, we can observe the outcome $\out_i$ of our decision: in the university admissions case, this can be the grades achieved in different subjects taken, with $\out_{i,j}$ being individual $i$'s outcome in the $j$-th course, with the course results of population $\Pfeat$ denoted by $\Pout$.

-Our policy optimisation target is to maximise a utility function in expectation, over a probability distribution over possible populations. \footnote{Even if we do not have access to the true population distribution, in this paper we use probabilistic inference to estimate it.} We can then update our distribution using data from each year's accepted students.
+\textbf{Utility under uncertainty.} Our policy optimization target is to maximize a utility function in expectation under a distribution over possible applicant populations. \footnote{Even if we do not have access to the true population distribution, in this paper we use probabilistic inference to estimate it.} We can then update our distribution using data from each year's accepted students.
 The distribution thus, has two components.
 First, $P(\Pfeat)$: the probability of having a specific candidate population.
-Secondly $P(\out_i \mid x_i, a_i = 1)$, the probability of observing a specific outcome for an accepted individual.\footnote{The outcomes for rejected individuals remain unobserved.}

-Our utility function $u(\Pact, \Pout)$ is defined in terms of our selection \(\Pact\) and the outcomes \(\Pout\) obtained.
+Secondly $P(\out_i \mid x_i, a_i = 1)$, the probability of observing a specific outcome for an accepted individual.\footnote{The outcomes for rejected individuals remain unobserved.} The utility function $u(\Pact, \Pout)$ is defined in terms of the selection \(\Pact\) and the outcomes \(\Pout\) obtained.
 For concreteness, we define the following log-linear utility function: